 Most of the collections that are curated at the Center come to us from Cultural Resource Management (CRM) firms who have done work for private companies, or federal, state and local government agencies.
 These CRM firms work with developers around the county to make sure that construction is done using ethical and sustainable methods and that archaeological sites are protected and documented.
 Once their work is complete, CRM firms curate collections at the Center for long-term preservation and care.

 How is a Collection Curated?

 Curating a collection involves many steps: reading the report, inventorying and organizing the artifacts/ecofacts, updating the catalog, printing labels and attaching them to the artifact/ecofacts bags, printing box labels and inventories, and creating collection documentation like the master catalog.
 An executive summary is filled out for each collection that documents the details of the project before it came to the Center and everything that happens to it after it arrives.
-While Covid-19 restrictions are in place, collections are still being curated by staff.
-Normally they are also curated by volunteers and interns.
+Collections are curated by staff, volunteers, and interns.

 Take a closer look at the collections currently being curated at the Center in this virtual exhibit, Now Curating.